aendrs/SC_3c_v1/README.md

 Source code for the paper:

-A Deep Neural Netork model of the Superior Colliculus in emotion recognition.
+**A Deep Neural Netork model of the Superior Colliculus in emotion recognition.**

 Carlos Andrés Méndez, Alessia Celeghin, Matteo Diano, Marco Tamietto University of Turin, Italy

-Feb 2022
 ===============================================================================

 Files: